College & Program Information

 Remember that as a requirement of Butler's Core Curriculum, all first-year students, regardless of major, are required to enroll in a First Year Seminar both fall and spring semesters.
 The Areas of Inquiry are intended to be distributed across all four years, rather than be concentrated solely in the first and second years.

 Core Curriculum courses are in high demand, so we carefully manage enrollment to ensure that Butler's commitment to small class sizes is maintained.
-We also balance available seats between current and incoming Butler students as well as across all the New Student Registration days.
-This means only a select number of seats will be open and available for incoming student enrollment at each registration day.
+We also balance available seats between current and incoming Butler students.
+This means only a select number of seats will be open and available for incoming students during enrollment at Virtual Registration.
 Be sure to select multiple options and keep an open mind towards course selection in the Core Curriculum.

 Business Calculus (MA 125) is required for LSB students and may be taken in either the fall or spring semester.
 Students desiring to take a higher level math course may take Calculus and Analytic Geometry (MA 106) in place of MA 125.
 Placement exam results will determine whether students should take algebra (MA 101) before taking the MA 125 or MA 106.
 Students who are required to start with MA101 should enroll in the course fall semester.

 Visit the Lacy School of Business website for more information.

 - COM 101 Rhetoric and the American Democratic Tradition (public speaking)

 As a first-year student, you are strongly advised to enroll in a foreign language; students take a placement exam to determine the appropriate course level.
 Further information about the foreign language requirement can be found here.

 Most first-year students take COM 101 Rhetoric and the American Democratic Tradition and SW 266 Media Literacy.

 Depending on your major, below you will find a selection of introductory courses to consider: